Visualize Colors

 Figure 5: Explicitly highlight employees who work in administration in the scatterplot of years employed with salary.

-Color names are straightforward, but we need more control over the specific colors chosen for a visualization.
+Color names can work well for color customization, but we often need more control over the specific colors used in a visualization.

 RGB Color Space